 In this calculation, we rely solely on the opportunity cost of schooling to compute the IRR, and abstract from tuition and psychic costs of schooling and any earnings while in school.
-For $t>31$, we assume that $\theta_t=0$ and $\lambda_t=1$.} The IRR captures that schooling benefits that accrue early in workers' careers are more valuable.
-Even with fast employer learning, one could therefore expect a sizable signaling value as the signaling returns occur primarily early in workers' careers.
+For $t>31$, we assume that $\theta_t=0$ and $\lambda_t=1$.}

 Using the experience-specific returns estimates in Figure \ref{fig:PrivateSocial}-(a), we estimate the private IRR to be $7.9\%$, see Table \ref{tab:MainResults_IV_Speed_InitalLimit} panel C, column (1).
 Thus the private IRR is 2.4 percentage points greater than the social returns at 5.5\%.
-Based on these estimates, we attribute 70\% of the private return to education raising workers' productivity and 30\% to signaling.
+Based on these estimates, we attribute 70\% of the private return to education, raising workers' productivity and 30\% to signaling.
 In columns (2)-(3), we perform the same calculation based on the estimates of the returns in Figure \ref{fig:PrivateSocial}, (b)-(c), and again find a signaling component of a similar magnitude.